Call-for-Code/Helpchain-chaincode/README.md

 # Helpchain-chaincode

 Helpchain, your donation with trust and transparency.
 A Call for Code project.
 Transitioning from an IBM-internal repo.
+Blockchain chaincode.